doannucphys/meteor_vue_todolist/README.md

     - or, build code to nodejs code then deploy it on AWS<br/>

-Attention!, the code with meteorjs is quite heavy, so, it run quickly on MacBook Pro, but on macbook Air it's litle bit slow, and on Window, very very slow (new things are not design for old marchine! ).
+Attention!, the code with meteorjs is quite heavy, so, it run quickly on MacBook Pro, but on macbook Air it's litle bit slow, and on Window, very very slow (new things are not design for old machine! ).

 enjoy!